Reviewed by Melinda (Santa) Gladden, LCSW

 - Ponder over how your interactions came off toward others after the conversation

-Symptoms in children may include clinging to their parents, crying, and temper tantrums when interacting around people they do not know.
+Symptoms in children may include clinging to their parents, crying, and temper tantrums when interacting with people they do not know.
 Physical signs a person may experience include muscle tension, sweating, nausea, upset stomach, blushing, dizziness, chest tightness, feeling as if your mind went blank, lightheadedness, and shortness of breath.

 What Causes Social Anxiety?

-It is possible a person could have an overactive area in the brain, creating a heightened response to fear leading to more anxiety in social settings.
+It is possible a person could have an overactive area in the brain, creating a heightened response to fear and leading to more anxiety in social settings.
 A person could learn the behavior if they had an embarrassing or unpleasant situation in the past.
 A person may develop such behaviors if they had an overprotective parent or had a parent display anxiety in social situations.

 What Happens When Left Untreated?